readytensor/rt-datasets-fars/README.md

 1. Crashes involving alcohol consumption, where the driver was found to have a Blood Alcohol Concentration above the legal limit, are labeled as `drunk driver involved`.
 This category takes precedence even if speeding or other factors influenced the crash.
 2. If the crash was not influenced by alcohol but driver was found to be speeding, it is labeled as `speeding_driver_involved`.
-3. Incidents that do not fall into the above categories, where neither alcohol nor speeding was involved, are labeled as 'other'.
+3. Incidents that do not fall into the above categories, where neither alcohol nor speeding was involved, are labeled as `other`.

 This systematic categorization aims to provide a clear distinction between the main factors leading to fatal vehicular incidents.